-While the previous example highlights the pros and cons of a semi-automatic espresso machine, in which the user still measures, grinds, and tamps the grounds, some espresso machines require none of that, and are known as super-automatic espresso machines.
+While the previous example highlights the pros and cons of a semi-automatic espresso machine, in which the user still measures, grinds, and tamps the grounds, some espresso machines require none of that.
+These are sometime referred to as super-automatic espresso machines.

-Much like pod machines, super-automatic espresso machines are able to pull espresso shots with the push of a button, and are quite simple to use.
+Much like pod machines, super-automatic espresso machines are able to pull espresso shots with the push of a button.

 So they are quite simple to use and this is the primary appeal to most people.

 If trying to choose between the two, budget is also another factor.

 While it depends on the manufacturer, pod machines are generally less expensive than an espresso machine, especially those of the super-automatic variety.

 But when you factor in the cost of the coffee pods you may well end up paying substantially more to run a pod coffee maker.

 Either way, it is completely personal choice as to which style of espresso machine, pod or otherwise, provides the best results and is more convenient.